Joshua Hawkins – Politician, Magistrate and Five Times Mayor of Bedford

-The flags of the Liberal Club and the Harpur Schools were up at half-mast through the week until Thursday, 28th April 1892, the day of the funeral.
+The flags of the Liberal Club and the Harpur Schools flew at half-mast through the week until Thursday, 28th April 1892, the day of the funeral.
 On the day of the funeral, all businesses in the town closed and many houses with blinds were drawn.
 At two o’clock the Trinity Church bell began to toll and by half-past-two, crowds lined the streets along the route.
 In St. Paul’s Church the polished oak coffin with brass fittings was borne up on the nave, placed under the tower, and covered by floral tributes.

 After the service while a muffled peel rung, the cortege made its way to the cemetery and Mrs Hawkins asked that because of the bad weather, all mourners were to keep their hats on.
 Along the route to the cemetery hundreds of people lined the streets.
 There were no less than 2,000 people in the cemetery grounds.
 The mourners having left the scene, the public filed slowly past the grave to take a last look at the coffin, which bore the following inscription:

 The brick lined grave on the hillside, looking down upon the town he loved so well, is a little to the northeast of the chapel in a quiet isolated corner and sheltered by shrubs and evergreen.
 Grave Ref: E5.56